catppuccin/oldtwitter/README.md

 ## Usage

 1. Clone this repository locally
-2. Make sure you have the [OldTwitter Extenstion](https://github.com/dimdenGD/OldTwitter) installed & enabled
+2. Make sure you have the [OldTwitter Extension](https://github.com/dimdenGD/OldTwitter) installed & enabled
 3. On Twitter/X, click your profile icon
 4. Go to `Settings`
 5. Scroll all the way down to the `Import Style` button
 6. Select it and choose your preferred flavour from the `src` folder
 7. Enjoy!

+## 🙋 FAQ

+-	Q: **_"Why are the colours off?"_**\
+	A: Make sure you have dark mode toggled on or off (relative to your selected flavour)
+-	Q: **_"Why are the accent colours on some profiles different?"_**\
+	A: Currently, this feature isn't working, but, there is a toggle in settings called `Disable profile customizations` that fixes that issue.

 ## 💝 Thanks to